arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[1]) {
     send.liascript(`## Clinical Data

-Reproducibility in research is a major goal of the Arcus program and organizing and documentating code so that it can be used beyond the confines of the originally collected dataset is critical to achieving this aim.
+Reproducibility in research is a major goal of the Arcus program and organizing and documenting code so that it can be used beyond the confines of the originally collected dataset is critical to achieving this aim.
 See the [DART Module on Reproducibility in Research](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/reproducibility/reproducibility.md#5) for more information on this topic.
 Below are some examples of the type of information commonly saved in the _src/_ directory:

 - History of saved queries in SQLPad can be extracted directly from the sqlite database into the _src/scripts_ directory
 - Code written in the command line interface can be saved in the _src/scripts_ directory
 - Work done in the R or Jupyter notebook applications can be saved in _src/notebooks_ directory
-- Though Arcus preferes to archive non-proprietary filetypes, some common data analysis programs are not easily exported out of their proprietary formats, such as Stata or SAS.
-If you work in Stata or SAS, a non propriterary text version of your .dta or .SAS file can be saved in the src folder so that your analysis workflow can be accessed and interpreted by a secondary user.
-Additionaly for Sata and SAS analysis, if possible export the workflow steps as a txt file.
+- Though Arcus prefers to archive non-proprietary filetypes, some common data analysis programs are not easily exported out of their proprietary formats, such as Stata or SAS.
+If you work in Stata or SAS, a non proprietary text version of your .dta or .SAS file can be saved in the src folder so that your analysis workflow can be accessed and interpreted by a secondary user.
+Additionally for Sata and SAS analysis, if possible export the workflow steps as a txt file.

     `)
   } else send.clear()